Home >

 20th President of the United States

-in 1856, and he returned to the Western Reserve Eclectic Institute (later Hiram College) in Ohio
+Years later in 1856 James graduated from Williams College in Massachusetts and then returned to the Western Reserve Eclectic Institute (later Hiram College) in Ohio as a classics professor.
+Within a year he would become the schools president.

 Garfield was elected to the Ohio Senate in 1859 as a Republican.
 During the secession crisis, he advocated coercing the seceding states back into the Union.
 In 1862, when Union military victories had been few, he successfully led a brigade at Middle Creek, Kentucky, against Confederate troops.
 At 31, Garfield became a brigadier general, 2 years later a major general of volunteers.